SAP-samples/teched2022-XP280/exercises/ex2/README.md

 11. Choose a name for the service key, for example *TMS_SK*.
 12. Choose **Create**.

-For more details, see [the documentation: Creating a Service Instance and a Service Key](https://help.sap.com/docs/TRANSPORT_MANAGEMENT_SERVICE/7f7160ec0d8546c6b3eab72fb5ad6fd8/f44956035ce54684b1dbb9e4d23c37d2.html).
+For more details, see the documentation: [Creating a Service Instance and a Service Key](https://help.sap.com/docs/TRANSPORT_MANAGEMENT_SERVICE/7f7160ec0d8546c6b3eab72fb5ad6fd8/f44956035ce54684b1dbb9e4d23c37d2.html).

 The new service key will be used to enable the SAP Continuous Integration and Delivery service to upload content to SAP Cloud Transport Management service and to create a transport request.

-## Set Up the Transport Landscape
+## Exercise 2.2 - Set Up the Transport Landscape

 ### Create Destinations